ladak100/ladak100.github.io/todayi.md

 Monday May 6th, 2024:
 - Today, I was quite productive
 - Today, I went to the gym
+- Today, I called a friend for a few hours

 Sunday May 5th, 2024:
 - Today, I relapsed for 5 hours. time for a great reset